ric9176/openai-for-web-developers/README.md

 ### Part 1: Generate Structured Data

-1. Modify your prompts to make the AI return structured data (JSON) for easier UI layout.
+1. In `/pages/api/GenerateData` Implement your existing prompt along with a shape (schema) for the JSON you want the LLM to return.
+The data should include a product, idea, mission and a list of unique selling points, feel free to add more things!
+Check the code comments for hints.
-2. **Bonus**: Implement multishot prompting to improve results.
+2. Complete the implemetation of the frontend in `ideaGeneratorStructured/page.tsx`.
-3. **Bonus**: Explore output parsing using Zod for structured and validated data handling.
+3. **Bonus**: Explore using Zod for your schema creation and validation with zodToJsonSchema, passing the LLM a JSON schema works well.
+This is also the approach taken by the [output parser from langchain](https://js.langchain.com/docs/modules/model_io/output_parsers/structured#structured-output-parser-with-zod-schema).
+You could try implementing your own or try using their output parser.

 ## Exercise 4: Implement Streaming for Better User Experience